David Horne

 SCC v B v L [2016] – Represented the child in a 5-day finding-of-fact hearing involving allegations of serious sexual abuse perpetrated by the father against his own daughter.
 Significant findings were made following the hearing.

-How much will David’s services cost?
+How much will David Horne’s services cost?

 What might influence the timescales of the services David offers?